How Do Employers Pay Employees in Sales?

 Employees with a job in sales make a base salary and often a sales commission for meeting or exceeding particular sales targets.
-A sales commission is additional compensation the employee receives for meeting and exceeding the minimum sales threshold.
+A sales commission is an additional compensation the employee receives for meeting and exceeding the minimum sales threshold.

 Employers pay employees a sales commission to incentivize the employees to produce more sales and to reward and recognize people who perform most productively.
 The sales commission has proven to be an effective way to compensate salespeople and to promote more sales of the product or the service.
 This is why the use of a sales commission is widespread in some organizations.